 7. Don’t Reply To Spam Emails

-If you are reading this article then I am sure you would have received spam emails offering you money and some lottery scheme.
+If you are reading this article, I am sure you would have received spam emails offering you money and some lottery schemes.
 A new user may fall for this scam and lose money to the scammers.

-There are millions of reported cases across the world, in the early days of the Internet many people fell for such scams that claim to be legit.
-Nigerian Prince Scam, Coca-Cola Lottery Scam, Mystery shoppers scam, and foreign lottery scams are well known to the public.
+There are millions of reported cases across the world; in the early days of the Internet, many people fell for such scams that claimed to be legit.
+Nigerian Prince Scam, Coca-Cola Lottery Scams, Mystery shoppers scams, and foreign lottery scams are well known to the public.

 But the scammers are rising and using newer tactics to lure you into their fraud scams.
 Always verify the credibility of the person and the website before participating in any lottery scheme.